-Unless disqualified, proposals will advance to the Scoring Panel for the Proposal Rating Process.
+Unless disqualified, proposals will advance to the Proposal Rating Process.
 Proposals will be evaluated in accordance with the BSCC's Grant Proposal Evaluation Process and as described below.
-The Scoring Panel will read and assign ratings to each proposal in accordance with the prescribed rating factors listed in the table below.
-Scoring Panel members will base their points on how well an applicant addresses the criteria listed under each rating factor within the Proposal Narrative and Budget Sections.
+Scoring Panel members will read and assign ratings to each proposal in accordance with the prescribed rating factors listed in the table below.
+Scoring Panel members will base their ratings on how well an applicant addresses the criteria listed under each rating factor within the Proposal Narrative and Budget Sections.
 Scoring Panel ratings, once submitted to the BSCC, will be final.

 At the conclusion of this process, applicants will be notified of the Scoring Panel's funding recommendations.
-It is anticipated that the Board will act on the recommendations at its meeting in September 2024.
-Applicants and partners are not to contact members of the Scoring Panel or the BSCC Board to discuss proposals.
+It is anticipated that the Board will act on the recommendations at its meeting in September 2025.
+Neither applicants, nor their partners or subcontractors are permitted to contact members of the Scoring Panel or the BSCC Board to discuss proposals.